 Notes: 1.
-Woodland types are defined in Section 1.4.
-2. Area includes a revision to underlying total woodland area (this will be revised in Forestry Facts and Figures Sept 2020).
+Woodland types are defined in section 1.4.
+2. The above assessment is inclusive of clearfell and transition woodland areas.
+3. Not determinable will relate to areas such as clear-fell and transition woodland area without sufficient tree canopy or plant material to determine native status with.
+4. Area includes a revision to underlying total woodland area (this will be revised in Forestry Facts and Figures Sept 2020).
 Comparisons with woodland area should not be made as woodland area is defined differently to woodland habitat (with woodland area being greater than habitat area due to the treatment of land uses like open space and clear-fell).
-Table 3.2 includes felling and transition woodland, some of which is not determinable.